What is a Decree of Nullity?

 Any marriage between siblings (whether full blood or half-blood), ancestors or descendants is considered a “prohibited relationship” according to the Act, and the marriage could be declared void and a nullity.
 This rule also applies to adopted family.

 There are many requirements that each person to the marriage must comply with before the marriage can be solemnised.
-According to s 48 of the Marriage Act, the marriage may be void where the parties have not complied with specific legislative provisions, for example:
+Under s 48 of the Act, the marriage may be void where the parties have not complied with specific legislative provisions, for example:

 It is important to ensure that the specific legislative provisions are followed and generally this process will be guided by your marriage celebrant.